 Viewing was similar to lying with your head back for a dental inspection, allowing any possible sight of the action on the directly overhead screen.
 Almost as painful as dental treatment when you tried to pull your chin down to your chest to stand erect for the playing of `God Save the King`, which ended all performances.

 The only time the auditorium vibrated was when the film broke down.
 Hundreds of pairs of feet stamped in unison to chants of “Get a penny in the meter”.

 Emergencies and similar riots were quelled by the two matronly usherettes, who spotlighted the troublemakers with a beam from their powerful torchlights, while uttering “I`ll see your mother and tell her how you behave”.
 This promise would have banished any enemies of William Wallace or Rob Roy.
 I cannot ever remember the Theatre manager ever being at the afternoon performances.
 At later performances he was there resplendent in evening dress, complete with bow tie.

-Snow White, Roy Rogers with his Indian companion Tonto, and of course Buck Rogers in Space, were all shown to the accompaniments of boos and cheers.
+Snow White, the Lone Ranger with his Indian companion Tonto, and of course Buck Rogers in Space, were all shown to the accompaniments of boos and cheers.